jgbarah/aframewiki/en/pages/gui.md

 # htmlembed
 project link: https://github.com/supereggbert/aframe-htmlembed-component

+Not Maintained.
+Confirmed working with A-Frame 1.2.0.
+It works with A-Frame 1.3.0 and 1.4.0 if you replace `THREE.CanvasTexture` by `THREE.Texture` in `src/aframe-htmlembed-component.js`.

 The htmlembed component is serializing the html to a string, create a svg with a foreignObject containing the serialized html, convert the svg to an image then draw the image to the canvas.

 # websurfaces